in order to create a photographic series which encapsulates new portraiture for the modern international family, singapore-born

 and new york-based photographer john clang developed the series ‘be here now’. the collection of images picture several groups of relatives

-originally from singapore with all members of the family unit included in one shot. what makes this series tailored to the new
+singapore with all members of the family unit included in one shot. what makes this series tailored to the new

 standard of haphazard familial diaspora is that regardless of whether or not the people of a particular kin group are physically in one